Arne Carlson: Tenure

 Carlson was elected the 37th governor of Minnesota and served from January 7, 1991, to January 4, 1999.
 He won as a member of the Independent-Republican Party.
-In September 1995, the party changed its name to, simply, the "Republican Party."
+In September 1995, the party changed its name to the "Republican Party".
+Carlson was the last of five Scandinavian-American progressive Republicans to serve as governor of Minnesota.

 During his administration, Carlson worked to solve an inherited $2 billion state budget deficit.
 By the end of his term, the state had surpluses of $2.3 billion in FY1997 and $1.9 billion in FY1998.
 His administration restored the AAA bond rating from all three Wall Street major bond houses.
 Minnesota became the first state to receive such an upgrade in 25 years.

 Carlson increased funding for elementary and secondary education by 9%, created a top-level Children's Cabinet to develop a single integrated agenda and budget for all state children's programs and initiatives, laid the groundwork for the first light rail in Minneapolis with state and federal funding of $160 million, and got school choice funded, which The Wall Street Journal hailed as a model for the rest of the country.

 In 1993, Carlson served as chairman of the Midwestern Governors Association.
 That same year he signed into law the Minnesota Human Rights Act, which banned LGBT discrimination in housing, employment, and education.

 In June 1994, delegates to the Minnesota Republican Party State Convention viewed Carlson, who supported gay rights and abortion rights, as liberal.
 The party's right wing dominated the selection of convention delegates, and Carlson won only 29% of the vote at the convention, with Allen Quist, a figure popular among grassroots Christian right activists, winning 69%.
 Carlson called Quist a "cult leader with a Messianic complex", and in the September primary, Carlson and running mate Joanne Benson won renomination by a 2:1 margin, with the endorsement of business groups, every major newspaper in the state, and the Teamsters union.
 Carlson won the November 1994 general election by a large margin, 63% to 34%, over Democratic nominee John Marty.

 As governor, Carlson was known as a fan of the University of Minnesota and its sports teams; his official portrait in the Minnesota State Capitol shows him wearing a letter jacket from the school.
 He worked closely with the university's president, Mark Yudof, on improving its physical plant, and in 1998 proposed and secured passage of a capital improvement package for all higher education with $206 million earmarked for the University of Minnesota.
 That led to projects ranging from building a molecular and cellular Biology Center to major renovations and upgrades to Walter Library.